Vote Early in Person or By Mail

 Voting Early In Person

-Sibley County voters may also vote early in person at the Auditor-Treasurer's Office at the Courthouse in Gaylord.
+Sibley County voters may also vote early in-person at the Auditor-Treasurer's Office at the Courthouse in Gaylord.

-In-Person early voting is available during the following times:
+For State General Elections, in-person early voting is available during the following times:

 Voting Early by Mail

 Once we receive your application for an absentee ballot at the Auditor-Treasurer's Office, we will process the request and mail the ballot to you.
 Applications received after 2:00 pm will be processed and the ballot will be mailed the next business day.

 Returning Your Absentee Ballot